-In contrast, the product market rivalry component of credit risk spillovers, PMR, bears a negative and significant coefficient, which indicates that the demand for corporate liquidity eases as the rival firms become more distressed.
+eases as the rival firms become more distressed.
 Therefore, the firm's incentive to accumulate cash and invest to take advantage of weakened rivals is apparently not as powerful as the relaxation of its precautionary savings motive.
 Even though the magnitude of the PMR coefficient is similar to that of CRC, its economic significance is smaller given a smaller sample standard deviation of PMR.
-Specifically, a one-standard-deviation increase in PMR results in only a 0.7 percentage point (0.089×0.075) reduction of the cash-to-assets ratio.
+Specifically, a one-standard-deviation increase in PMR results in only a 0.7 percentage point (0.089 \times 0.075) reduction of the cash-to-assets ratio.
 This suggests that CRC dominates PMR in shaping a firm's cash policy.

 Turning to the control variables, the majority are drawn from Bates, Kahle, and Stulz (2009) and their coefficients are also consistent with those estimated therein.
-Among the additional variables, the firm's own default probability has a strongly positive coefficient, of the firm's industry peers, leading to an increase of the firm's credit risk contagion (CRC) exposure.
-Under this scenario, we cannot conclude that it is credit risk contagion that increases the firm's cash holdings.

-which is consistent with the precautionary savings motive of holding cash.
+Among the additional variables, the firm's own default probability has a strongly positive coefficient, which is consistent with the precautionary savings motive of holding cash.
 It is noteworthy that we find significant credit risk spillover effects even when controlling for the firm's own default probability.
 This suggests that conventional default risk proxies such as Altman's Z-score cannot capture the impact of credit risk spillovers on a firm's probability of default.20